 The National Association of Mortgage Brokers has been advocating for mortgage brokers for almost 50 years.
-HousingWire spoke with NAMB President Rocke Andrews and Roy DeLoach, NAMB’s lobbyist in Washington, D.C., about the organization’s past and current legislative efforts.
+HousingWire spoke with former NAMB President Rocke Andrews and Roy DeLoach, NAMB’s lobbyist in Washington, D.C., about the organization’s past and current legislative efforts.

 HousingWire: NAMB has been around since 1973.
 Can you tell us a bit about the history?